bailey-lab/MIPTools/README.md

 ### Dependencies
 Requires a working copy of Singularity: https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps
 ### Build MIPMaker from the definition file
-Build singularity image file "mipmaker.sif".
-Container name and path can be different.
 This takes  about 10 minutes.
-User must have **sudo** privilege to build the image.
-You do not need sudo to use the image.
+User must have **sudo** privilege to __build__ the image.
+You do not need sudo to __use__ the image.
 So if you want to run the container on an environment without sudo, build the container on your own machine and copy the image file to the host machine.
 ```bash
 cd MIPMaker
 sudo singularity build mipmaker.sif MIPMaker.def
 ```
 mipmaker.sif is a single file which has all the programs needed for MIP data analysis and a lot more.
-See the notes for other uses.
+More information about its uses will be added over time.
 ### Usage
 The computer on which the container is running on is called the **host**.
 So if you're running this on your laptop, your laptop is the host.
 If you're connected to a HPC cluster and running the container there, the HPC is the **host**.
 In addition to **base_resources** included in the repository, each project requires a **project_resources** directory with project specific files in it; and an **analysis_directory** where MIP analysis will be carried out.
 These 3 directories must be on the host computer.
 Here, these 3 directories are referred to as base_resources, project_resources, and analysis_dir; but they can be paths to any directory on the host where you have +w permission.